Reno was excited. Today was the first day he would be going into Vingaard.

 Now, though, he was going to experience Vingaard the way it was meant to be experienced, how the rich and elite experienced it— full immersion virtual reality 3D.
 All the night before he could barely sleep; what started as a slight buzz of ‘hey, I will actually participate in something that I had only dreamed of previously’ exploded to ‘oh my god, I am actually going to experience this technological wonder for reals and I’m freaking out’ once he had time to ruminate on that repressed desire he had to bury so long ago.

-Leaving his dorm room, Reno quickly hopped over to the technology commons.
+Leaving his dorm room, Reno quickly hopped over to the technology commons, finally breaking out of his day-dreaming.
 Per the norm, it was a busy place, with students milling over hundreds of terminals and an assortment of machines humming and buzzing creating a loud cacophony of modernism.
 But he didn’t concern himself with it; instead, he took a pod down to the basement floor— cutely nicknamed Valhalla by some of the students— where the virtual reality machines were stored.

 Leaving the cramped pod behind, he entered Valhalla, an area exclusively built from some kind of sleek, black material which coolly reflected as well as any mirror.
 “Reno Finnegan” the machine at the counter announced before Reno even had a chance to say his name.
 “Your group is waiting for you.”
 And a pair of phonemic doors slid opened like they were from some kind of sci-fi TV show.
 Neat, thought Reno dispassionately.
 Walking through the long hallway that reminded him of far too many final crawls in JRPGs, he finally met his teammates after one final door.

 “There you are!” shouted Chad.
 “We’ve been waiting for you for what seems like forever, where were you?”
 Most of the members of his group glared at him.